ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 When a Subscriber wants to start receiving events from a Publisher, it calls the _Publisher.subscribe(Subscriber)_ method.
 If the Publisher accepts the request, it creates a new Subscription instance and invokes the _Subscriber.onSubscribe(Subscription)_ method.
 If the Publisher rejects the request or otherwise fails, it invokes the _Subscriber.onError(Throwable)_ method.

 Once the connection between Publisher and Subscriber is established through the Subscription object, the Subscriber can request events, and the Publisher can send them.
 When the Subscriber wants to receive events, it calls the _Subscription#request(long)_ method with the number of items requested.
 Typically, the first such call occurs in the _Subscriber.onSubscribe_ method.
-The Publisher sends each requested item by calling the _Subscriber.onNext(T)_ method only in response to a previous request by the _Subscription.request(long)_ method, but never by itself.
+The Publisher sends each requested item by calling the _Subscriber.onNext(T)_ method only in response to a previous request by the _Subscription.request(long)_ method.
 A Publisher can send fewer events than requested if the reactive stream ends but then must call either the _Subscriber.onComplete()_ or _Subscriber.onError(Throwable)_ methods.

 If the Subscriber wants to stop receiving events, it calls the _Subscription.cancel()_ method.
-After this method is called, the Subscriber can continue to receive events to meet the previously requested _demand_.
+After this method is called, the Subscriber can continue to receive events to meet the previously requested demand.
 A canceled Subscription does not receive _Subscriber.onComplete()_ or _Subscriber.onError(Throwable)_ events.

 When there are no more events, the Publisher completes the Subscription successfully by calling the _Subscriber.onCompleted()_ method.
 When an unrecoverable exception occurs in the Publisher, it completes the Subscription exceptionally by calling the _Subscriber.onError(Throwable)_ method.
 After invocation of _Subscriber.onComplete()_ or _Subscriber.onError(Throwable)_ events, the current Subscription will not send any other events to the Subscriber.

+## The JDK Flow API

+The JDK has supported the Reactive Streams specification since version 9 in the form of the Flow API.
+The [Flow](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/Flow.html) class contains nested static interfaces Publisher, Subscriber, Subscription, Processor, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
+The Reactive Streams specification contains the [FlowAdapters](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java9/org/reactivestreams/FlowAdapters.java) class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
+The only implementation of the Reactive Streams specification that JDK provides so far is the [SubmissionPublisher](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/SubmissionPublisher.html) class that implements the Flow.Publisher interface.